4ntoined/pokemonpy/documentation/log.md

 * UPDATE: You can now close the game.
 Enter 'quit' on the main menu to close the game.
 * UPDATE: You can change the name of your opponent in the 'Battle!' battle.
 * UPDATE: Main menu changes.
 Showing previously hidden options now.
+* UPDATE: Game settings are pre-recorded in 'config' files.
+Basic ones are stored in the configurations/ directory.
+The game checks for 'config.txt', so edit that file or overwrite it with the preferred config file.

 ### v0.1.1
 Date: 2024 March 29